luizolima/luizolima/README.md

 # Hey there!
 I'm Luiz Otávio Lima<img src="https://media.giphy.com/media/J60klcdfVdpryi1u78/giphy.gif" width="40">

-I am a Mechanical Engineer 🔧 and passionate about Data Science.
+I'm a Mechanical Engineer 🔧 from Brazil and passionate about stuff like Artificial Intelligence and Data Science.

 <img align='right' src="https://media.giphy.com/media/h1QmJxwoCr19BtTkGt/giphy.gif" width="250">

 ***All of my goals derive from my passion for problem solving and helping others.
 I am always ready to accept new challenges and changes.*** 💪